Patrick Ryan Clark: Music career

 He started his music recording career in 2004, with his first album, Translation, and it was released on September 7, 2006, from Foreverything Records.
 His second release, an extended play, Search and Rescue, was released from Foreverything Records, in 2008.
 The first studio album, Where Would I Be, was released on August 23, 2011, just eight days before his 34th birthday, from Word Records in association with Warner Bros.
 Records and alongside Curb Records.
 This release had two singles, "What Was I Fighting For" and "Mercy", chart on the Billboard magazine charts.
 The song, "What Was I Fighting For", reached a peak position of No. 26, on the Christian AC Indicator chart.
 Its second single, "Mercy", charted on the Billboard magazine Christian Songs chart, at No. 50.
 This song was profiled in a New Release Tuesday's Behind the Song feature.
 His subsequent release, an extended play, Lifted Up, was released by Word Records in tandem with Curb Records, on March 26, 2013.
 The extended play got one single, "God Is Able, to chart on two Billboard magazine charts, on the Christian Songs at No. 47., while it placed at a peak of No. 10 on the Christian Soft AC chart.

 Personal life

-Clark is married to Gretchen, where they used to reside in Dallas, Texas, yet have since moved back to Norman, Oklahoma.
+Clark is married to Gretchen, where they used to reside in Dallas, Texas.
+They have since moved back to Norman, Oklahoma.